๐Ÿ’Animal Behavior

 Territorial Marking

-• Combines chemical and sometimes visual signals to establish boundaries—urine, feces, or glandular secretions deposited at strategic locations
+• Combines chemical and sometimes visual signals to establish boundaries.
+Animals deposit urine, feces, or glandular secretions at strategic locations along territory edges.

-• Reduces direct conflict by communicating ownership without requiring face-to-face encounters (honest signaling of presence and competitive ability)
+• Reduces direct conflict by communicating ownership without requiring face-to-face encounters.
+This functions as honest signaling of presence and competitive ability, since maintaining marks across a territory takes energy and time.

-• Information persists after the signaler leaves, creating a "message board" effect that informs multiple receivers over time
+• Information persists after the signaler leaves, creating a "message board" effect that informs multiple receivers over extended periods

-Compare: Pheromones vs. olfactory communication—pheromones specifically trigger innate responses in the same species, while olfactory communication is a broader category including learned scent associations.
-Know this distinction for multiple-choice questions on signal specificity.
+Compare: Pheromones vs. olfactory communication: pheromones specifically trigger innate responses in the same species, while olfactory communication is a broader category that includes learned scent associations.
+Know this distinction for questions on signal specificity.

 Mechanical Communication: Vibrations and Touch